giliardgomes/plum-stage/README.md

 The token is a GitHub Access Token (Classic) that you'll need to generate with the proper scopes.
 Review [GitHub's documentation](https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-npm-registry#authenticating-to-github-packages) for more information.

+Be sure to increment the `version` key in `package.json` before publishing, or the registry will reject it!
+Follow [Semantic Versioning](https://semver.org/).

 You can then manually publish a new version of the package with:
 ```shell
 npm publish